Pinterest Pixel

 John Michaloudis

-Many times, you might have large numbers in an Excel report and it is hard to decipher and read the number at one glace.
+Many times, I have large numbers in an Excel report and it is hard to decipher and read the number at one glace.

 The best way is to show the numbers in Thousands (K) or Millions (M).